-Reception for Shanghai Alumni, Admitted Students, Parents and Corporate Council
+Taiwan Alumni Reception

-6:30-9:30 p.m.
-Thursday, April 24, 2014, Portman Ritz-Carlton, Shanghai Good evening.
-We are very honored to be with you in Shanghai.
-It is so good to be able to visit with admitted students, parents, friends, and Corporate Council members.
+6 p.m.
+Monday, April 22, 2014, Sheraton Taipei; Taipei, Taiwan

-The Portman Ritz-Carlton is a visible symbol of Georgia Tech's presence and influence globally.
-I know that in Shanghai you don't ask to go to the Ritz-Carlton Hotel.
-You ask to go to the "Portman."
+Good evening.
+We are very honored to be with you in Taipei, Taiwan.
+It is so good to be able to visit with admitted students, parents, and their guests.
+And we are also happy to see our Georgia Tech alumni here, a shining example of the Institute's global reach.
 I understand you have met several of us who are here from Georgia Tech, including Georgia Tech's First Lady Val Peterson.